8 Ways to Secure Your Microservices Architecture

 This solution not only contributes to a reliable, scalable cloud infrastructure, but also offers integrations with more than 6,000 vendors and protects against data breaches for 100% of the company’s APIs.

 With Okta at the helm, Pitney Bowes’ small development team can focus its efforts on user experience, rather than writing code and securing enterprise data.
 “Before Okta, it would take us a few days to integrate and expose APIs.
 Now it only takes a few hours,” says Henry Rogando, Principal Software Architect.
-The company can easily administer APIs and manage user access from a centralized location to deliver a secure, unified set of shared services for developers.
+The company can easily administer APIs and manage user access from a centralised location to deliver a secure, unified set of shared services for developers.

 5. Encrypt and protect secrets